opensourcer2/Hisense_A9_Root/README.md

 Here's what you need to do:

-    Download and install the following software, where applicable:
+1. Download and install the following software, where applicable:

-        The Hisense A9 firmware, which you can find here.
+   - The Hisense A9 firmware, which you can find here.

-        QFIL 2.0.3.5
+   - QFIL 2.0.3.5

-        Qualcomm HS-USB QDLoader 9008 Driver
+   - Qualcomm HS-USB QDLoader 9008 Driver

-    Reboot your computer.
+1. Reboot your computer.

-    Unzip the RAR files.
+1. Unzip the RAR files.
 This is achieved simply by clicking the first one and then the software will figure out the rest.

-    Open QFIL and select the following options:
+1. Open QFIL and select the following options:

-        Select Build Type - Flat Build
+   - Select Build Type - Flat Build

-        Programmer Path: Browse and select the prog_firehose_ddr_001360E1.elf file from the extracted firmware file.
+   - Programmer Path: Browse and select the prog_firehose_ddr_001360E1.elf file from the extracted firmware file.

-        Load XML: Select rawprogram0_001360E1 to rawprogram5_001360E1.
+   - Load XML: Select rawprogram0_001360E1 to rawprogram5_001360E1.
 You don't need to select rawprogram_unspare0.
 Select patch0 to patch5.

-        Storage Type: UFS (located on the bottom right side)
+   - Storage Type: UFS (located on the bottom right side)

-    Put your phone into EDL mode.
+1. Put your phone into EDL mode.
 This is achieved by having it reboot with the EDL cable unplugged.
 Then plug in your cable, and hold the power button, volume up, volume down, and the button on your EDL cable.
 Wait until the backlight turns off, then count down from ten.
 If your screen freezes with the backlight off, congratulations, you are now in EDL mode.

-    You should now see your phone as an available port on QFIL.
+1. You should now see your phone as an available port on QFIL.
 Click download.

-        If it hangs and fails, put your phone into EDL again, or try using a standard USB-C cable for the download process.
+   - If it hangs and fails, put your phone into EDL again, or try using a standard USB-C cable for the download process.

-        If it succeeds and your phone starts boot looping into a screen which says "fastboot mode", follow Step 5 and 6 again.
+   - If it succeeds and your phone starts boot looping into a screen which says "fastboot mode", follow Step 5 and 6 again.
 Pushing the firmware twice generally fixes the bootloop for some reason.

-    Turn your phone back on by holding the power button.
+1. Turn your phone back on by holding the power button.
 You should now be directed to the setup screen.

-Q: I've tried every single APN configuration known to humankind and my phone still isn't connecting to LTE.
+#### ❓➡️ I've tried every single APN configuration known to humankind and my phone still isn't connecting to LTE.

-A: Like the United States, Chinese domestic market phones use bands which are very specific to their region.
+🗣️➡️ Like the United States, Chinese domestic market phones use bands which are very specific to their region.
 Here there is good news and bad news.
 On one hand, carriers like T-Mobile use TD-LTE B41, which the A9 supports.
 Unfortunately, TD-LTE B41 is a fairly rare band, and is mostly found in densely populated urban areas.

 If you are up to the challenge, you can try to unlock more bands by modifying your EFS, or encrypted file system.
 I've played with this a little, but it's dangerous territory.
 The Hisense A9 does not repair its EFS on wipe, and a lot of the guides available online are out of date.
 I've already lost my IMEI on one phone, and haven't been able to restore it.